Guide to the Maremma

 Actually the Maremma coast is the departure point for reaching several of the islands in the Tuscan Archipelago, be it from Piombino to reach the island of Elba or from Porto Santo Stefano to reach the islands of Giglio or Giannutri.
 Monte Argentario itself may feel like an island but is actually a peninsula connected to the mainland by 3 spits of land which form two splendid lagoons with pine tree-backed sandy beaches.

-The Maremma shares its name with several animals that roam its vast area: 2 breeds of horses used by the Butteri, the Maremma cowboys, a breed of large grey longhorn cattle, a breed of white sheepdog, and a breed of small pig usually left free to roam in the woodland.
+The Maremma shares its name with several animals that roam its vast area: 2 breeds of horses used by the Butteri, the Maremma cowboys, a breed of large grey longhorn cattle raised near the coast, a breed of white sheepdog called the Maremmano, and a breed of small pigs usually left free to roam in the woodland.

 The history of the Maremma has been a series of ups and downs.
 Its Golden Age came early with the Etruria, the Etruscan civilization which covered much of modern Maremma from Tarquinia to Roselle to Populonia.
 Mining and selling minerals and gold to much of the world, it became too attractive to be ignored by the powerful Romans, whose military overtook it and made it one of the proudest corners of the Roman Empire in Tuscany.